withrain/getting_and_cleaning_data_course_project/CodeBook.md

 ## Variables

+Final Data set is X\_second_final (180x68 dimension).
+This data set is saved a file named "tidy\_data.txt" The details of data set variables are below.

 * Subject: An integer value specifying a unique participant identifier in the range 1 to 30.
 There are derived from "subject\_train.txt" and "subject_test.txt"
 * Activity: A factor describing the type of activity being measured.
 There are 6 activities derived from "activitiy_label.txt"
 	- Walking (1)